daanjj/ThermoClinicEventsAdmin/README.md

 *   **Automated Registration Processing**: New sign-ups via Google Forms automatically update available slots in the main events sheet.
 *   **Dynamic Form Updates**: Google Form dropdowns for clinic selection are automatically populated and updated based on the events listed in the Google Sheet, ensuring participants can only sign up for active events.
 *   **Calendar Synchronization**: Automatically creates and updates Google Calendar events based on the data in the sheet, including participant counts in the event description.
 *   **Personalized Mail Merge**: A powerful, built-in mail merge feature allows for sending customized bulk emails to participants of a specific clinic.
 It supports HTML templates, placeholders (like `<Voornaam>`), and attachments.
+Includes separate confirmation email templates for Open and Besloten clinics.
 *   **CORE App Integration**: Specific functionality to manage communication with participants regarding the CORE Body Temperature Sensor app, including sending reminders to those who haven't registered their app email.
 *   **Participant Data Management**:
     *   Creates a unique Google Drive folder for each event and a subfolder for each participant upon registration.
     *   Imports participant data from Excel files, automatically creating folders and adding them to the appropriate response sheet.
     *   Generates on-demand participant lists with key information in a convenient dialog.
 *   **Automated Archiving**: A daily, time-driven trigger automatically archives past events and their corresponding participant responses to keep the active sheets clean and performant.
+Archived participant data is preserved rather than deleted.
+*   **Version History Recovery**: Comprehensive data recovery system that can extract participant information from spreadsheet version history, with support for batch processing and CSV export.
 *   **Robust Logging**: All major actions, errors, and communications are logged to a central Google Document for easy monitoring and debugging.

 ## How It Works